discordexperimenthub/deh-bot/resources/privacy-policy.md

 7.1.
 We reserve the right to update this Privacy Policy to reflect changes in our data practices.
 Any modifications will be posted on our [Discord server](https://discord.gg/experiments).

+## 8. Your Choices

+8.1 You have the right to request data deletion.
+Just contact us, as highlighted in point nine.

+8.2 You can choose to stop using the bot at any time by removing it from your Discord server.

-## 8. Contact Us
+## 9. Contact Us

-8.1.
+9.1.
 If you have any questions, concerns, or requests regarding your personal data or this Privacy Policy, please contact us through our Discord server.

 Thank you for choosing Experiment Hub!